garrett-laroy-johnson/poetic-machines-teaching-materials/src/saic/mfa5010/schedule.md

 ## 11/08/24 Week 11

-(instructor planned absence, substitute possible)

-Glissant, Eduardo.
-Poetics of Relation, "Theories".
-University of Michigan Press, 2009.

 Grosz, Elizabeth.
 "Chaos.
 Cosmos, Territory, Architecture" in Chaos, Territory, Art: Deleuze and the Framing of the Earth.
 2008.

 ## 11/15/24 Week 12

-Munster, Anna.
-An Aesthetia of Networks: Conjunctive Experience in Art and Technology.
-2013.

 Parisi, Luciana.
 Contagious Architectures: Computation, Aesthetics, and Space.
-2022.
+2022. [selections forthcoming]

 ## 11/22/24 Week 13